Nataraja Service

 Nataraja Service (ನಟರಾಜ ಸರ್ವಿಸ್) is a 2016 Indian Kannada language romantic emotional comedy film directed by Pavan Wadeyar, produced by N.S.
 Rajkumar and presented by Puneeth Rajkumar.
 It stars Sharan and Mayuri Kyatari.
 The music was composed by Anoop Seelin whilst the cinematography was by Arul K. Somasundaram.

-P Ravi Shankar makes a special appearance in the song "Allah Allah Nataraja Bartonella" which was rendered by music director Anoop Seeli.
+P Ravi Shankar makes a special appearance in the song "Allah Allah Nataraja Bartonella" which was rendered by music director Anoop Seelin.